 Today’s Gospel is the annunciation of the birth of John the Baptist.
-When the priest read it this morning at Mass, this phrase jumped out at me: “your prayer has been heard.”
-This is a key phrase to understanding Zechariah’s doubt.
+The phrase jumped out at me: “your prayer has been heard.”

 Imagine if you had been praying for something for years and years, and suddenly you see an angel standing before you telling you that finally, after all this time, God is going to grant your prayer.
 Wouldn’t you be overwhelmed with joy and happiness, and maybe even jump up and down?
 I would!